Alexandria's founded by Alexander

 It is generally accepted that Dimitrios of Phaleron was responsible for the Library organization.
 With the budget made available by Ptolemy II, he collected all the books he could, including the works of Aristotle and Theophrastus.
 Ptolemy III continued this trend, and the Library could boast of having half a million parchment rolls.
 Among them were all the great Greek works from Homer onward!

 After the death of Dimitrios, Zenodotus of Ephesus took over, assisted by Callimachus of Cyrene.
-This Callimachus is credited to be the first to classify 120,000 works of prose and poetry, sorting them by author and subject.
+This Callimachus is credited with being the first to classify 120,000 works of prose and poetry, sorting them by author and subject.
 Eratosthenes of Cyrene was appointed around 235 BC as the new head of the Library.
 He concentrated on mathematics, astronomy, and geography.
-We’ll remember Eratosthenes’ contribution to calculating planet earth's size after Pythagoras had declared that the earth was a sphere (see: Alexander missed Eratosthenes by less than a century).
+We’ll remember Eratosthenes’ contribution to calculating planet Earth's size after Pythagoras had declared that the earth was a sphere (see: Alexander missed Eratosthenes by less than a century).

 Great scientists widely contributed to the Library.
 Euclid wrote his Elements of Geometry, which is still used today, and also a book on astronomy and one on perspective, the Optica.
 Archimedes, a native of Syracuse, probably studied in Alexandria.
 He is best known for his theory of calculating the volume, which he discovered while bathing.
 He was so excited about his discovery that he ran out of his house, stark naked, shouting “Eureka!” - I found it! (see: Archimedes, the most illustrious citizen of Syracuse).
 The greatest astronomer of antiquity was Hipparchus of Nicaea, who made great use of the Library of Alexandria.
 Besides being a geographer and a mathematician, he also was the inventor of trigonometry, and most famous for discovering the precession of the equinoxes in the late 2nd century BC.